fhdm-dev/scoppy/README.md

 Signals are measured by the Pico and the waveform is displayed on the Android device.

+See the [Wiki](https://github.com/fhdm-dev/scoppy/wiki) for documentation and [Discussions](https://github.com/fhdm-dev/scoppy/discussions) for ... well ... discussing Scoppy.

 ## What you'll need
 * An Android device that's running Android version 23 (Marshmallow) or higher.
 The device must also support USB OTG (On-The-Go) - most modern phones/tablets do
 * A USB OTG adapter/cable compatible with your phone/tablet.